nodeMevK/senpy-ai/README.md

     82. need to get back to sorting db out

     83. also have to add things to scraper for tweeting and such

+    84. Fixed issue with length of llm response .. need to find the sweet spot for response lenghts